 All three islands have their own airports with regular flights, but these can get expensive if you plan on hopping islands more than once.
 Flights to Cayman Brac land at Charles Kirkconnell International Airport (CYB), and flights to Little Cayman land at Edward Bodden Airfield (LYB).
-Both airports also fly to some other Caribbean islands, including Jamaica.
+Both airports also fly to some other Caribbean islands, including Jamaica and the Bahamas.

 Renting a car is the best way to get around, especially if you want to explore beyond Seven Mile Beach.
 Rental companies are stationed across the street from Owen Roberts International Airport and also at Charles Kirkconnell International Airport.
 Keep in mind, you'll need to present your passport, domestic driver's license and obtain a temporary driver's license, which you can do at the rental agency.
 Along with the mandatory driving permit, you'll also have to pay a Vehicle Environmental Recovery Fee, which costs less than $10.

 When driving, remember to keep to your lane; the Cayman Islands are a British overseas territory and driving is on the left.

 Buses operate various routes on Grand Cayman, but they're mostly used by Caymanians who are commuting to work, and they won't bother stopping if they're full.
 The routes reach all parts of the island, including frequent stops (every 20 minutes) along Seven Mile Beach.
 If you'd like to hop on the bus, simply flag it down from the side of the road.
 Service runs from about 6 a.m. to 9 or 11 p.m., depending on the route and the day.
 Bus fares cost less than $2 a ride.